verdianeDada/Helsinki-fullstack-web-development-course/part0/0.6/SequenceDiagram.md

-# Adding

-#Sequence diagram: Adding a new note to the SPA application
+# Sequence diagram: Adding a new note to the SPA application
 ```mermaid
 sequenceDiagram
     participant Browser